jpniederer/Dev-eryday/_drafts/Continuous-Delivery-Notes-Part-I-Foundations.markdown

 Since I'm reading this book, I want to take the time to record some thorough notes so I can come back to them later.
 It'd also be nice if they helped anyone else gain knowledge too.
 Therefore, I'm going to record my notes here at Dev-eryday through a series of posts.
 There will be three total posts, one covering each section from the book.
 This post covers Part I, Foundations.
 I'm also considering doing some videos on YouTube where I go over the notes covering a couple of chapters at a time.
 I think that would be a fun little experiment.

-Part I: Foundations
+### Part I: Foundations

+The first five chapters of the book cover some foundational pieces that make continuous delivery possible.
+First we'll take a general look at exactly what the problems with delivering software are.
+Then we'll start digging to concepts like configuration management, continuous integration, and testing strategies.

-Chapter 1: The Problem of Delivering Software
+### Chapter 1: The Problem of Delivering Software

 Our goal as professional software developers is to ideas into working software as quick as possible.
 The aim of *Continuous Delivery* is to introduce to tactics and best practices that can enable us to not only deliver software faster, but to also make it more reliable, supportable, and maintainable.